malcprentice/malcprentice.github.io/Project-EndangeredAnimalsEssay.md

 ## Tips for Invention
 If you can't find a problem in the articles you read, try searching for problem keywords AND the name of your animal.

+__Remember that your solutions and problems don't need to match exactly.
+For example, fixing deforestation fixes hunting (no forest roads, less hunters).  __

-Common problem keywords are
+* Common problem keywords are
     * habitat destruction
     * overdevelopment
     * tourism
     * deforestation
     * climate change
     * pollution
     * invasive species
     * land animals mostly: hunting, or poaching(illegal hunting)
     * sea animals mostly: bioaccumulation, bycatch, overfishing, boatstrike
     * indirect problems (things that make the problem worse) conflict, corruption
     * big mammals: traditional medicine

-Common solution keywords are
+* Common solution keywords are
     * NGOs for animal (Save the Tiger), habitat (Mangrove Action PRoject), or general (WWF)
     * Wildlife preserves
     * Farmer compensation
     * Ecotourism
     * Sustainable Development
     * Laws (national, international, trade agreements like CITES)
     * Consumer awareness (if animal or habitat is part of food production) e.g. dolphin-safe tuna

-Remember that your solutions and problems don't need to match exactly.
-For example, fixing deforestation fixes hunting (no forest roads, less hunters).

 ## Tips for Style

 * You're talking about ALL of an animal group.
     * You can talk about the animalS or THE species.
 Don't mix
     * Plurals or 'the'.